sigmf/SigMF/rfc-metadata.md

 ### Metadata Format

-Metadata is written in JSON, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
-There are three types top-level objects:
+SigMF is written in JSON, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
+There are three types top-level
-`global`, `capture`, and `annotations`.
+objects: `global`, `capture`, and `annotations`.
 The `global` object is composed of name/value pairs.
 The `capture` and `annotations` objects contain an array of sorted objects, which are called `capture segments` and `annotation segments`, respectively.
 These `segments` are composed of name/value pairs.
 The names of the name/value pairs can be namespaced for further structure.